shahmanish877/google-map-coordinate/README.txt

 `[map-coordinate lat="xx" lon="xx"]`

-If you are using Gutenberg editor for your posts, then you can also use the Gutenberg block - **Google Map (Lat, Lon)**
+If you are using Gutenberg editor for your posts, then you can also use the Gutenberg block - **Custom Map Coordinates** Custom elementor widget is also available to use for Elementor page builder.

+== Changelog ==
+1. Elementor widget added in 1.0.1

 == Installation ==